Maine Counseling License Requirements

 LCPC Licensure by Endorsement in Maine

 Currently, Maine does not have any reciprocity agreements in place with any state, but if you have an out-of-state license, you can apply for licensure by endorsement.
 To be eligible for licensure by endorsement in Maine, you must have either a substantially equivalent license with five years of practice experience or substantially similar qualifications and a license in good standing.
-Along with your application, you will submit an application fee of $25, a background check fee of $21, and a licensure fee of $200 for a conditional license and $250 for a full license.
+Along with your application, you will submit an application fee of $25, a background check fee of $21, and a licensure fee of $200 (as of November 2022).
 You will also need to include official graduate school transcripts in a sealed envelope, a copy of the licensing law and Board rules from your state, a copy of your license, a Verification of Licensure form from your state, and a proposed disclosure statement demonstrating you have the skills to formulate appropriate boundaries for independent practice (instructions are in the application).

 Counselor License Renewal and Continuing Education Information

 Professional counseling licenses in Maine need to be renewed biennially, and the fee is the same as the initial licensure fee ($200 as of November 2022).
 Renewal reminders are sent via email at least 30 days prior to the expiration date of your license.
 A total of 55 hours of continuing education are needed each renewal period, with at least four hours of ethics training.
 Applicants for license renewal must also complete a one-time requirement of at least 12 continuing education hours in family or intimate partner violence.
 You can renew your license online.

 Additional Counseling Careers and Licenses in Maine